MIDFIELDR/midfieldr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <br>`midfieldr` is an `R` package that provides tools and methods for
-studying undergraduate student-level records from the MIDFIELD database, of which the `midfielddata` package supplies a practice-data sample.
+studying undergraduate student-level records from the MIDFIELD database.
+Practice data supplied by `midfielddata`.

 ![](https://github.com/MIDFIELDR/midfieldr/blob/main/docs/logo.png?raw=true)